ORamadan2001/ORamadan2001/README.md

 ## About

- - Student at George Mason University pursuing a BS in Computer Science.
+ - Software Engineer at High Rez Consulting
  - Passionate about software development and artificial intelligence.
  - Looking for roles to acquire new skills and to grow as a individual developer and team member.